hannobraun/notebooks/documentation/build-process.md

 2. Use coarse sandpaper (P40) to sand the walls straight.

 Just do it by eye.
 If it looks straight, it is straight.
-If it doesn't look straight, use combination square to check what you need to remove, using the spine as reference.
+If it doesn't look straight, use the combination square to check what you need to remove, using the spine as reference.

 3. Cut and sand the front side in the same manner.